-- Simply take a video recording of your podcast sessions.
+- Take a video recording of your podcast sessions.
 This works especially well if you sit down with your guests in the same location.
-If you don’t sit with your guests, turn your web cameras on while you talk and take a screen recording of both your faces.
+If you don’t sit with your guests, turn your web cameras on while you talk and take a screen recording of both your faces

-- Behind-the-scenes videos of you (and your team, if you have one) preparing for an episode.
+- Behind-the-scenes videos of you (and your team, if you have one) preparing an episode

-- A link to the page on your site with the episode.
+- Tease the latest episode drop and link to the episode page on your website

-Let’s dive into some promotional content from some of the biggest podcasts with massive Facebook followings.
-Use these to inspire your content as you work to promote a podcast on Facebook.
+To inspire your content, let’s dive into some promotional content from some of the biggest podcasts with massive Facebook followings.

 This post by This American Life uses a video to promote the story’s hook.
 It’s engaging, easy to consume, and makes you want to listen to more.